BDC Hamburger Icon

 Do I need both a payment gateway and a payment processor?

 To accept credit and debit cards online, you’ll likely need both a payment processor and a payment gateway.
-However, you can typically forgo a payment gateway if you only intend to accept credit and debit card payments via your in-store POS system.
-Still, virtual terminals accessed through your computer require a payment gateway, even if you only accept payment at the point of sale.
+You can typically forgo a payment gateway, however, if you only intend to accept credit and debit card payments via your in-store POS system.
+Still, virtual terminals accessed through your computer require a payment gateway, even if you accept payment only at the point of sale.
+[Learn about the best POS systems]

 According to Mastercard, small businesses that accept digital payments achieve profitable growth nearly twice as fast as businesses that do not accept digital payments.